nandincube/JamJot/README.md

 ## Future Improvements
-- Comprehensive unit and Integration testing
+- Comprehensive Unit and Integration testing
 - Simplification of ID for Playlist Member Entity.
 Primary Key in future will be reduced to track number and playlist id.